-About Sogetsu Colorado Branch
+About the Sogetsu Colorado branch

-We are a nonprofit organization dedicated to promoting the appreciation and study of Sogetsu Style ikebana, the Japanese art of flower arranging.
+We are a nonprofit organization dedicated to promoting the appreciation and study of Sogetsu-style ikebana, the Japanese art of flower arranging.

 Director